alphagov/notifications-template-preview/README.md

 ```

-Then visit your docker IP on port 6013
+Then visit your app at `http://localhost:6013`